Recycling the resource: Sequential usage of shared state in quantum teleportation with weak measurements: Maximally entangled state as the initial resource

-where $\lambda_1 \in (0,1]$ is the sharpness parameter and $|B_i^{A'A}\rangle$ is one of the Bell states.
-Note that $\lambda_1=1$ corresponds to the projective measurement.
-The initial state on which the measurement has to be performed is $|\psi^{A'AB}\rangle = |\eta\rangle^{A'} \otimes |B_1^{AB}\rangle$.
-Now following the strategy developed in Sec. \ref{sec:formalism}, $B$ might wish to complete the teleportation process and acts his qubit with Pauli operators just as in the standard teleportation scheme.
+Therefore following the strategy developed in Sec. \ref{sec:formalism}, $B$ might wish to complete the teleportation process and acts his qubit with Pauli operators just as in the standard teleportation scheme.
 The resulting post measurement state with $B$ is then given by

 Hence the corresponding fidelity, following Eq. \eqref{eq:fidelity}, reads as

 where \(``1"\) and \(``\lambda_1"\) in the arguments refer to the initial maximally entangled state, which can be thought of as a Werner state, $p|B_1^{AB}\rangle\langle B_1^{AB}|+ \frac{1-p}{4}\mathbb{I}_4^{AB}$, with $p=1$, and the sharpness parameter of the POVM respectively.
 Note $f_1(1, \lambda) > \frac{2}{3}$ for $\lambda > \frac{1}{3}$.